Meet the AJC beta reading team

 Are you an author?
 Yes.
 I write reports, grant applications and web content.
 Most of this is in the health field.
 I particularly enjoy translating complex medical information into plain English.
 Why refer to ‘unanticipated mortality events’ when you mean ‘sudden deaths’?

 I love story.
 I love reading, writing and shaping stories.
 I’ve studied the art of story and created new stories through journalism, ghostwriting, screenwriting, script editing, manuscript assessment, short story writing, speechwriting and editing.
 While these stories may not always be in my voice, they importantly all have a voice.
 What is your voice and your story?

 My approach to beta reading: I love storytelling and storytellers so I’m already on this ride with you.
 I’ll be looking for where the story shines and where I want to know more, where it will intrigue me and move me or where you’ve hidden those gems that just need a little more polish.

 Formal qualifications: Freelance writer and editor with Gradute Diploma in Screenwriting (AFTRS) and Associate Membership with Institute of Professsional Editor (IPED), Australian Writers’ Guild (AWG), Australian Society of Authors (ASA).

-Favourite genres: Crime fiction, true crime, thriller, mystery, horror
+Genres I read: Crime fiction, true crime, thriller, mystery, horror, literary fiction, general, historical.

 Hobbies: Reading, writing, binge-watching, Auslan signing, obsessive researcher, pre-pandemic first responder and community health volunteer.